Drug & Alcohol Rehab County Durham & Near County Durham

 Man drinking tea and looking out a window at a drug and alcohol rehab in Durham

-Chances of recovery are incredibly slim if you choose not to get help.
+Chances of recovery are incredibly slim if you choose not to get help at rehab.

 Whether they are suffering from social issues, psychological issues, or a genetic and biological predisposition which makes them more susceptible to developing an addiction, a drug and alcohol rehab can help address these issues.

-If someone chooses not to seek help, it is very likely that their addiction will only get worse.
+If someone chooses not to seek help at rehab, it is very likely that their addiction will only get worse.

 The Adult Substance Misuse Treatment Statistics shows that around 60% of people suffering from alcohol addiction successfully complete their treatment at rehab.